vitale232/OpenStreetMapHighways/README.md

 This directory contains data from the OpenStreetMap project: https://openstreetmap.org

-OpenStreetMap is a GIS datasource that is constructed by a "community of mappers that contribute and maintain data about roads, trails, cafes, railway stations, and much more" [About OSM](https://www.openstreetmap.org/about)
+OpenStreetMap is a GIS datasource that is constructed by a "community of mappers that contribute and maintain data about roads, trails, cafes, railway stations, and much more" [(Source: About OSM)](https://www.openstreetmap.org/about).
 The data is "Open", in that anyone can edit or download the data for their use.

 This directory contains a weekly extract of OpenStreetMap data for New York State, which is sourced from here: